EsupPortail/Esup-Pod/docs/4.x/Installation/optional/auto-transcription-install_en.md

 Now, you can install one of the two models: **Whisper** or **Vosk**.
 However, it is recommended to use Whisper.

+The Coqui-AI STT model is no longer actively maintained, and as it performs less well than the **Whisper** or **Vosk** models, it has been removed from Pod v4.
+{: .alert .alert-warning}

 ---

 ## Vosk